joescii/lift-ng/README.md

       futures = true,

-      // Set to the CSS selector for finding your apps in the page. appSelector = "[ng-app]"
+      // Set to the CSS selector for finding your apps in the page. appSelector = "[ng-app]",

+      // Set to true to include a JS module named NET_LIFTMODULES_NG for accessing the lift-ng version
+      // and the path for including liftproxy.js.
+Set to false if you don't need this. includeJsModule = false,

+      // Set to true to include a script tag with the src set to the path for liftproxy.js.
+Set to
+      // false if you want to handle that yourself by referring to the path in NET_LIFTMODULES_NG. includeJsScript = true
     )
   }
 }
 ```

+If you want to handle the downloading of javascript assets yourself with a library such as [head.js](http://headjs.com/), then you initialize with `includeJsModule = true` and `includeJsScript = false`.
+This will prevent our `Angular` snippet from including the `liftproxy.js` file, and drop the `NET_LIFTMODULES_NG` javascript module into the global space.
+With this you can get the full path to the `liftproxy.js` file via `NET_LIFTMODULES_NG.path` and get just the lift-ng version alone with `NET_LIFTMODULES_NG.version`.

 ## Supported Versions

-**lift-ng** is built and released to support Lift editions 2.5 and 2.6 with Scala versions 2.9.1, 2.9.2, and 2.10; and Lift edition 3.0 with Scala version 2.10.4.
+**lift-ng** is built and released to support Lift edition 2.5 with Scala versions 2.9.1, 2.9.2, and 2.10; Lift edition 2.6 with Scala versions 2.9.1, 2.9.2, 2.10, 2.11; and Lift edition 3.0 with Scala version 2.10.
 This project's scala version is purposefully set at the lowest common denominator to ensure each version compiles.
-It has been developed against Angular 1.1.5+

 ## Usage